-Welcome to the International Academic Competitions Australia and New Zealand homepage!
-IAC is a network of numerous academic competitions, all of which have been founded since 2010.
-IAC’s staff administers and oversees events in over 25 separate countries, and is deeply committed to the growth and development of academic competition.
+IAC organizes numerous academic competitions for students in over 50 countries and is deeply committed to the growth and development of academic competition.
 Please explore our website to learn more about our competition opportunities for you and your school.
-For further information on any of our competitions in Australia and New Zealand, please email our Executive Director, Mrs Nolwenn Madden at email@example.com
+For further information on any of our competitions in Australia and New Zealand, please email Mr. Suopeng Gao at firstname.lastname@example.org

 IAC Competitions for Students in Australia and New Zealand

 IAC has been administering competitions in Australia and New Zealand since 2014.
-All of the following competitions are divided into 3 age divisions, which are divided as follows:
+Competitions are divided into separate age divisions, which are divided as follows:

 - Varsity – Year 11 and 12 in Australia, Year 12 and 13 in New Zealand,